Skip to main content

 Questioning Traumatic Heritage: Spaces of Memory in Europe, Argentina, Colombia

-SPEME takes as its specific object of investigation a various array of traumatic heritage sites and spaces of memory in Europe, Argentina and Colombia, such as museums, former detention centers and clandestine camps to investigate how various traumatic heritages and pasts can be preserved, narrated and transmitted through space, and which kind of innovative actions might both improve knowledge of the past and serve as an opening to actual issues and new social subjects.
-The project builds on international and inter-sectorial networks which make possible transfers of knowledge, both between difficult and contested pasts in different historical and geographical contexts (Europe and South America) and between academic researchers, museum curators and professionals.
-SPEME also investigates the complementary competences which cultural institutions and agents promote at fueling powerful knowledge exchanges at the theoretical, methodological and practical levels.
-Through a rich combination of methodological and theoretical approaches (concept-oriented, object-oriented and user-oriented approaches), SPEME has few or no precedents in the field of trauma and semiotics, heritage and memory studies and museum studies and offers valuable insights about the dynamics of memory, musealization, appropriation and commodification of traumatic heritages and pasts in the present.
+SPEME takes as its specific object of investigation a various array of traumatic heritage sites and spaces of memory in Europe, Argentina and Colombia, such as museums, former detention centers and clandestine camps.
+It investigates how various traumatic heritages and pasts can be preserved, narrated and transmitted through space, and which kind of innovative actions might both improve knowledge of the past and serve as an opening to actual issues and new social actors.
+The project builds on international and inter-sectorial networks which make possible transfers of knowledge, both between difficult and contested memories in different historical and geographical contexts (Europe and South America) and between academic researchers, museum curators and professionals stakeholders.
+SPEME also investigates the complementary competences that cultural institutions promote at fueling powerful knowledge exchanges at the theoretical, methodological and practical levels.
+Through a rich combination of methodological and theoretical approaches (concept-oriented, object-oriented and user-oriented approaches), SPEME has few precedents in the field of trauma and semiotics, heritage and memory studies and museum studies and offers valuable insights on the dynamics of memory, musealization, appropriation and commodification of traumatic heritages and pasts in the present.

 Speme’s overall objectives are: